One of my favourite regions of the UK is North Devon, in South West England.

 A 25-minute drive away from Saunton and Croyde is Instow, a wonderful village located on an estuary, at the point where the Torridge and Taw rivers meet.
 The picture above is taken from Instow, overlooking the estuary towards Appledore.

 One of the main draws of Instow is the Glorious Oyster Beach Cafe, a small seafood restaurant that gets rave reviews.
 It was closed when I was there, but my good friends who are proper foodies LOVE it!
-As well as oysters, they also serve mussels, Cullen skink (one of my favourite Scottish dishes), Bajan fish cakes, posh fish fingers sandwiches (yum), scallops, and lobster.
+As well as oysters, they also serve mussels, Cullen skink (one of my favourite dishes from my Scottish road trip adventures), Bajan fish cakes, posh fish fingers sandwiches (yum), scallops, and lobster.

 I also really love John’s of Instow a deli and cafe which is great for breakfast and lunch.
 There’s also a John’s in nearby Appledore.